SuriyaPradeep/DSA_Questions/README.md

 18.Find if there is a pair with a given sum in the rotated sorted Array:-Given an array arr[] of distinct elements size N that is sorted and then rotated around an unknown point, the task is to check if the array has a pair with a given sum X.

+19.3Sum:-Given an integer array nums, return all the triplets [nums[i], nums[j], nums[k]] such that i != j, i != k, and j != k, and nums[i] + nums[j] + nums[k] == 0.
+Notice that the solution set must not contain duplicate triplets.

+20.Container With Most Water:-You are given an integer array height of length n.
+There are n vertical lines drawn such that the two endpoints of the ith line are (i, 0) and (i, height[i]).
+Find two lines that together with the x-axis form a container, such that the container contains the most water.
+Return the maximum amount of water a container can store.

+21.Check if pair with given Sum exists in Array (Two Sum):-Given an array A[] of n numbers and another number x, the task is to check whether or not there exist two elements in A[] whose sum is exactly x.

+22.Kth smallest element:-Given an array arr[] and an integer K where K is smaller than size of array, the task is to find the Kth smallest element in the given array.
+It is given that all array elements are distinct.